NewsIn Focus

 Melachi Brown is serving out the rest of his 18-month sentence on home detention, while Lisa Lea is awaiting trial.

-The family of one worker, Sybil DiMaggio, is filed a wrongful death lawsuit against Maryland and contractor Concrete General, for negligence, specifically related to the no vehicle being in place to block Lea's Acura from entering the work site.
+The family of one worker, Sybil DiMaggio, filed a wrongful death lawsuit against Maryland and contractor Concrete General, for negligence, specifically related to the lack of safety measures that could've prevented Lea's Acura from entering the work site.

 That lawsuit is ongoing.